 Miami’s and NYC’s Recognized Male Hair Transplant Expert

-Interested in learning more about male hair transplants?
+Interested in learning more about male hair transplant?
 Hair transplantation is a surgical procedure which restores hair to thinning or bald areas of the scalp — and, if desired, the beard, eyebrows, and even chest- using the patient’s own hair.
 Hair can be taken from the back and/or sides of the scalp to serve as donor hair, and in the occasional patient, the donor hairs come from the chest and or beard- a technique called BHT or body hair transplantation.
 This hair is genetically programmed to be permanent and is not susceptible to the hair loss process.
 Male Hair transplant surgery represents the only proven way to permanently restore hair to bald or thinning areas.
 We hope that sometime in the next eight to 10 years, the research we and some of our colleagues are doing with stem cells will provide a more permanent solution, but until then, transplants remain the gold standard- proven to provide long-term results, something Dr. Epstein has seen in his years of performing these procedures.